-If you believe you might qualify or have any questions, please visit Special Services in the Student Services Center, Room 113 and we will be happy to assist you.
+If you believe you might qualify or have any questions, please visit Disabled Students Programs and Services (DSPS) in the Student Services Center, Room 113 and we will be happy to assist you.

 Testing is limited to eligibility assessment for learning disabilities services.
 We do not diagnose Attention Deficit Disorders or any other disability.
-Special services verifies all disabilities by obtaining additional assessment from an appropriate professional.
-This information is needed for you to qualify for Special Services.
+Disabled Students Programs and Services (DSPS) verifies all disabilities by obtaining additional assessment from an appropriate professional.
+This information is needed for you to qualify for Disabled Students Programs and Services (DSPS).
 Additional assessment or testing is your responsibility, however we can assist you with referrals to off campus professionals or agencies.

 Services are offered according to your specific disability needs.
 Some of the support services are:

 - Assisted computer technology evaluation and training with specialized software and hardware such as, voice recognition, screen readers or print enlargement

 - Interpreters or real time captioning

 - Braille embossing of materials

 In addition, Disabled Students Programs and Services (DSPS) offers specialized and strategic courses designed for students with disabilities.
 Adapted physical education, adapted computer, lip reading and hearing conservation courses are also available.
 Please review the college schedule of classes each semester to determine specific offerings.

 Any student may enroll in a special class, but you should make an appointment with a counselor or specialist in Disabled Students Programs and Services (DSPS) before enrolling.